-A vibrant, red and puffy masterpiece, covered in slime, ink and blood.
-Not so pretty I know, but wait for it... soon your tattoo will be amazing.
-At this stage the colors on your tattoo will be their brightest.
+A vibrant, red, and puffy masterpiece covered in slime, ink, and blood.
+Not so pretty I know, but wait for it... soon your tattoo will be amazing!
+When it's brand new, the colors of your tattoo will be their brightest.
 Don't expect them to stay this way.
-Your tattoo's color will fade slightly by the end of the healing process, however, it shouldn't fade so noticeably that you feel like a touch up is needed.
+The color will fade slightly by the end of the healing process, but it shouldn't fade so noticeably that you need a touch-up.
 Some swelling around the tattooed area is normal, as is some redness.
 Again, this should subside in a few days.
 If it doesn't and a red line forms, you have a blood infection and will need medical help immediately.

-- 4–6 hours after you have been tattooed, wash with an unscented hypo-allergenic soap and a clean, non-fluffy face cloth.
+- 4–6 hours after you have been tattooed, wash with an unscented hypoallergenic soap and a clean, non-fluffy face cloth.
 (You don't want to leave any lint residue.)

 - Make sure the water isn't hot (keep it as cool as possible) and be as gentle as humanly possible.

 - Do not soak your tattoo!
 Showers are fine, but baths, pools, and hot tubs are big no-nos.

 You can take a shower, but using too-hot water and standing directly under the spray is not a good idea as it may be painful.
 Avoid direct pressure and high heat, and don't let the skin soak underwater.